25+ Incredible Things to Do in Arlington VA for All Ages

 At 207 feet, it is often found on lists of the tallest escalators in the world.

-It is actually the second-longest continuous elevator in the western hemisphere; the first is also in the DC Metro system, at the Wheaton stop in Maryland.
+It is the second-longest continuous elevator in the western hemisphere; the first is also in the DC Metro system, at the Wheaton stop in Maryland.
 But the Rosslyn tunnel has four escalators side-by-side, creating a vast cavern that visitors descend into.

 It’s great exercise to jog up and down—if you don’t get vertigo easily.